How do I boost my milk supply after 4 months postpartum and fast?

 This online course was created to teach and show you the methods and strategies you need in order to build a freezer stash, transition back to work while breastfeeding and protect your milk supply while working all day.

-You’re invited to take the next step toward successfully pumping at work and enroll in this course for only $19.
+You’re invited to take the next step toward successfully pumping at work.
 You’ll be joining the thousands of other working mamas who have already done so with great success!

 So you have one breast producing less milk than the other?
 This is a very frustrating and annoying breastfeeding problem to have, but you’re not alone, as it is a very common occurrence!